alimeshkat/hack-to-kotlin/recipes/non-blocking/1-intro/IntroductionCoroutine.md

 it can suspend a coroutine, not a thread.
 The implementation of the coroutine is achieved with the `Continuation Passing Style` (CPS) transformation transparently by the compiler.

-A simple form of CPS is a callback, and so one can view coroutines as callbacks.
+A simple form of CPS is a callback, and so on can view coroutines as callbacks.
 The compiler transforms a suspended function into a state machine that stores the current state in a Continuation (callback) object at each suspension point.
 This
 Continuation object is passed down to each suspend function.
 When the function is done, the Continuation